Paul Field (musician): 1996–2020: The Wiggles

 In 1996, at the request of his brother Anthony, Field became the Wiggles' manager and began working with them.
 At first, he booked venues for the group, "mainly pre-schools, RSLs and theatres".
 By 2007, he produced and directed their videos and oversaw their consumer products.
 As manager of the Wiggles, Anthony Field has said, "I totally trust Paul; he is an honest man".

 Field has expressed an appreciation for the development of the Wiggles coming out of the tragedy of his daughter's death.
 He has performed a song with the Wiggles called "Sleep Safe My Baby"."When I think of how much joy [The] Wiggles have brought to children, it's good to know that out of an event so horrifying, something good has come", Field has said.
 Field has his daughter's name tattooed on his right arm and the names of his four other children and his wife on his left arm, something his younger brother Anthony has emulated when he had the names of his three children tattooed on his arms.
 Paul Field's children have appeared in several of the Wiggles' videos and television programs.
 His son Luke Field served as tour manager and his daughter Clare Field was dance captain for The Wiggles' "Dorothy the Dinosaur Show"; both had toured with the group for most of their lives.
-In 2020, Field retired from his role with The Wiggles to pursue other exciting opportunities.
+In 2020, Field retired from his role with The Wiggles to pursue other opportunities.